 Two new types of modern, sleek phone kiosks will adorn British streets in 2017.

 British Telecom has introduced a Links kiosk, a screen featuring advertising and information and WiFi, while World Pay Phones will introduce a screen which incorporates the iconic domed roof.
+"The phone box has evolved, it's still an access to telecommunications service, but of course the nature of those services has changed dramatically," says Linge.

 While some orignal red booths are protected as historic treasures, Ottewell worries others will simply be removed to make way for the new kiosks, leaving future opportunities for reinvention unlikely.